 Also, taking these steps may help you cope with bipolar disorder:

-Establish routines.
-Regular sleep, eating, and activity appear to help people with bipolar disorder control their moods.
+- Establish routines.
+Regular sleep, eating, and activity appear to help people with bipolar disorder manage their moods.

-Identify symptoms.
+- Identify symptoms.
 Even though the early warning signs of an approaching episode vary from person to person, together with a psychiatrist you can identify what behavior changes signal the onset of an episode for you.
-It may be insomnia, shopping sprees, or becoming suddenly involved in religion.
+It may be needing less sleep to feel rested, buying things you can’t afford or don't need, or becoming suddenly involved in religion or new activities and interests.

-Adapt.
+- Adapt.
 This can help you avoid embarrassing behavior during manic episodes and set realistic goals for treatment.
-Your doctor can help you prepare for future episodes and manage fear about having more.
-A key part of adapting is to understand the types of stress that can cause episodes and the lifestyle changes that can reduce them.
+Your doctor can help you prepare for possible future episodes and manage fear about having more.
+A key part of adapting is to understand the types of stressors that might increase the risk for manic or depressive episodes and the lifestyle changes that can reduce them.

-Maintain a regular sleep pattern.
+- Maintain a regular sleep pattern.
 Go to bed and wake up around the same times each day.
-Changes in sleep can cause chemical changes in the brain, potentially triggering mood episodes.
+Changes in sleep can disrupt the normal functioning of brain circuits involved in the processing of emotions, potentially triggering mood episodes.

-Do not use alcohol or drugs.
-These substances can trigger mood episodes.
+- Do not use alcohol or street drugs.
+These substances can trigger or mimic mood episodes.
 They can also interfere with the effectiveness of medication.

 Special Problems in Bipolar Disorder